 Color often appears in catwalks a few seasons before it tips over into mainstream, so the catwalk is a great place to understand the future direction of color trends, and retail is a perfect place to view mainstream color direction.
 Have a look at some of the most recent catwalks from different cities to see if there is a common color that appears in all of them.
 How long will it take before it appears on your high street?

-Images above are courtesy of Getty Images.
+Images above and on the homepage are courtesy of Getty Images.